LP: Foram Science Week Event

 Foram

-As part of National Science Week and European Geoscience Day 2024, i CRAG presents Foram November 11 to 19, Open Daily 11:00 to 5:00pm Venue: National Maritime Museum of Ireland, Dún Laoghaire.
-We all inhabit a vast, interconnected ecosystem, where every being – no matter how big or small – plays a vital role in […]
+Foram 10 – 17 November 2024 National Maritime Museum of Ireland We all inhabit a vast, interconnected ecosystem, where every being – no matter how big or small – plays a vital role in fostering a harmonious world.
+Among these, Planktonic Foraminifera, or Forams, are tiny microscopic organisms with an outsized importance.
+These tiny beings […]

 Our Place Kerry Exhibition, Kerry County Museum, 20 Sept – 20 Oct 2024